ckaylor33/jsbook/README.md

 - bundles: data(bundle for each cell)
 - Update state logic getting very complex, any way to simplify?
 Immer?

+Binding react with redux

+- cell-list and cell-list-item components creation.
+Map over order to pick from data object to get correct order -

 Additional features ideas

 - Additional language support